How we process your application

 For any house move where the evidence is received after this date, we will process your application against your current address, and will consider your new address after the main round of allocations, from 13 May 2021.

-Next section: Apply for a infant or primary school place
+Next section: Apply for a secondary school place